louis-leung/scheduler-microservice/README.md

 # Overview
-This is a scheduler microservice API that can accept tasks, distribute them to task consumers, and return a scheduling policy when requested.
-This is comprised of an application (backed by MongoDB) and a Spring Cloud Config Server.
+This is a scheduler microservice API that deals with dynamic interactions between Tasks and Task Consumers and the generation of a scheduling policy at a given point in time.
+It is comprised of a Spring Boot application (backed by MongoDB) and a Spring Cloud Config Server.

 ## Config Server
 You must launch the config server before running the Application.